pvanvelsen/SubscriptoSite/src/content/terms.md

 ### 18.3 Reviewing Updates

 We encourage you to review these Terms periodically.
-The current version is always available within the App and in our GitHub repository.
+The current version is always available within the App.

 ---